wentasah/msfsm/README.md

 - Transitions and guards expressed as C++ code (if/else, function calls, ...)
 - FSM can react to custom events represented by arbitrary types
-- Events can contain arbitrary payload that can be used in the handling code
+- Events can contain an arbitrary payload that can be used in the handling code
 - No memory allocation during state changes (like in [Boost Statechart][])
 - No need to increase limits of other libraries (like